 Psychotherapy and Counselling

-For many, manyreasons people can find themselves in situations where they are having difficulty coping.
-These (situations) can be related to a brief life barrier that a person is having difficulty overcoming, or gaining control of, or they might be barriers that have existed throughout the person’s life.
-At such times, the journey can be extremely difficult but made mucheasier by having a supportive person who is neutral, non-judgmental, confidential, empathic, educated, and knowledgeable.
+For many reasons people can find themselves in situations where they are having difficulty coping.
+These situations can be related to a brief hurdle in life that a person is having difficulty overcoming, or gaining control of, or they might be barriers that have existed throughout the person’s life.
+At such times, the journey can be extremely difficult but made much easier by having a supportive person who is neutral, non-judgmental, confidential, empathic, educated, and knowledgeable.

 Dave Wells bases his counselling techniques on the models of ‘Holistic’ or ‘Integrated’ Therapy.
 This therapy utilises components of a number of different counselling models, dependent on the person’s individual needs and preferences.
-Consisting on components of ‘Psycho-analysis (Historical), ‘Cognitive Behavioural Therapy (CBT – Thoughts and Behaviours)), Narrative Therapy (Centers people as experts in their own lives), and Humanist approach, are used to focus on the goals, growth and potential of each individual.
+The components of ‘Psycho-analysis (Historical), ‘Cognitive Behavioural Therapy (CBT – Thoughts and Behaviours)), Narrative Therapy (Centers people as experts in their own lives), and a Humanist approach, are all used to focus on the goals, growth and potential of each individual.

 Counselling and Psychotherapy form an important part of Psychological Therapies, which fall under three main categories